tparchman/GAIN_summer2021/day_one/unixI_primer.md

 - Introductory tutorials, and some basic text processing with Unix tools

 ## Overview
 We will start by getting set up for the week.
 First, we will make sure everyone has Unix or Linux running on their computers.
-Second, we will choose a text editor to use for this course and for writing and editing code in general.
+Second, we will choose a text editor for writing and editing code in general.

 We will then get started on learning basic Unix commands which you are likely to use frequently.
 We will gain deeper familiarity with directory structure, how to navigate through this structure, view contents of directories and files, and learn to make, copy, or delete files and directories.